brooklynresearch/RT/README.md

 3. Extra npm packages

-   After cloning the repo, change to the RememberThis directory and run
+   After cloning the repo, change to the RT directory and run
    ```bash
    $ npm install
    ```